ToolmanP/Thoughtcrime/pages/CSE.md

 			- Need but buffer every update until commit
 			- Log File is continously growing.
 No truncation too much space.
 	- ### Undo-Redo Logging
+		- We cache the operation into logging before performing each operation.
+			- Tx ID
+			- Operation ID
+			- Pointer to the previous record in the transaction
+			- Value (file name, offset, value diff)
+		- Append a commit sign with a pointer to the last undo log in the transaction at the end of the transaction or action.
+		- When we recover, we traverse from the end of log and regroup each transaction starting from the commit bit  at the end.
+For redo log entry that is obsolete and orphan, we undo the changes.
+For those that are identified in the commit, we redo them.
 	- ### Checkpointing
+		- Contacting
 - ## Core of transaction and block atomicity -- 2PL and OCC
 -
 - ##